“You guys, almond milk isn’t milk. It’s definitely juice. Like, there are no almond teats.”

 - Walk about five minutes from the station to the venue.

-It should take me about 45 minutes to get to the venue if all goes smoothly, gates open at 6:00pm, Gene Ween come on at 7:00.
+It should take me about 45 minutes to get to the venue if all goes smoothly, the gates open at 6:00pm, and Gene Ween comes on at 7:00.
 Anna arrived at our new place at about 4:45 and I was off.

 I walked down to the station and my train was already there waiting for me.
-I got off at Bleecker Street and had no problems navigating my way through the underground pathways to Broadway-Lafayette Street station and my ‘F’ train arrived about a minute after my arrival.
+I got off at Bleecker Street and had no problems navigating my way through the underground pathways to Broadway-Lafayette Street station, my ‘F’ train showing up about a minute after my arrival.
 After two or three stops on the ‘F’ train, an announcement came over the intercom stating that, due to delays, my train would be traveling express to 7th Avenue.
 Okay, now things are starting to go a little too smoothly.